Auxilo

 The loan agreement shall be signed physically by both the parties that is the company and the borrower and where the agreement is to be signed digitally, the same shall be signed by both the company as well as the borrower electronically pursuant to the provisions of Information Technology Act.

-The loan agreement to be signed with the borrower shall mention the penal interest that would be charged for late repayment in bold.
+The loan agreement to be signed with the borrower shall mention the penal charges that would be charged for late repayment in bold.
 An electronic or physical copy of the executed loan agreement along with its enclosures quoted therein shall be furnished to the Customer upon disbursement of loan.

 DISBURSEMENT OF LOANS INCLUDING CHANGES IN TERMS AND CONDITIONS